Richard Allen (bishop): Ministry

 Allen was qualified as a preacher and admitted in December 1784 at the famous "Christmas Conference", the founding and considered to be the first General Conference of the Methodist Episcopal Church in North America.
 Held at the old original Lovely Lane Chapel meeting house on the narrow lane off modern South Calvert and German (now Redwood) Streets in old Baltimore Town, (now Downtown Baltimore), largest town/city and port in Maryland.
 He was one of the two Black attendees of the Conference along with legendary Harry ("Black Harry") Hosier, (c.
 1750 – 1806), but neither could vote during deliberations in Lovely Lane.
 Allen was then allowed to lead services at 5 a.m., mainly attended by Black people.
 But as preacher Allen had family responsibilities, eschewing future Bishop Francis Asbury (1745–1816), Irishman Robert Strawbridge (c.
 1732), and "Black Harry" Hosier's practices of horseback circuit riding routes to rural country churches and "Bible stations", visiting far off parsons and "living in the saddle", so he moved northeast to Philadelphia, a center of free Black people and the biggest city in the new United States and second only to London in the English-speaking world.

-Two years later, in 1786, Allen became a preacher at St. George's Methodist Episcopal Church in Philadelphia but was restricted to the early-morning services.
-As he attracted more Black congregants, the church vestry ordered them to be held in a separate area for worship.
+Two years later, in 1786, Allen became a preacher and leader among African-American believers who attended St. George's Methodist Episcopal Church in Philadelphia but was restricted to the early-morning services and advocated to his hearers for a separate congregation.
+As he attracted more Black congregants and differences in worship practice developed, the church vestry ordered them to sit in the gallery instead of along the wall of the prayer hall.
+The following year his followers formed the 'Free African Society' and with the aid of a couple of sympathetic white believers commenced the fund-raising for a new building.
 Allen regularly preached on the commons (central park) near the church, slowly gaining a congregation of nearly 50 and supporting himself with a variety of odd jobs.